 Can side effects of chemotherapy be treated?

 Yes.
-Your health care team can help you prevent or treat many side effects.
-Today, many more medications are available for side effects than in the past.
+Your health care team can help prevent or treat many side effects.
+Today, many more medications are available to relieve side effects than in the past.
 Preventing and treating side effects is called palliative care or supportive care.
-It is an important part of cancer treatment.
+It is an important part of cancer treatment at any stage.

 Doctors and scientists are always working to develop drugs, drug combinations, and ways of giving treatment with fewer side effects.
 Many types of chemotherapy now bring less side effects than even a few years ago.

 Common side effects of chemotherapy include:

 Fatigue.
-Fatigue is feeling tired or exhausted almost all the time.
+Fatigue is feeling tired or exhausted even if you get enough sleep.
 It is the most common side effect of chemotherapy.
 Learn about how to cope with fatigue.

 Pain.
 Chemotherapy sometimes causes pain.
 This can include:

 Pain from nerve damage, such as burning, numbness, or shooting pains, usually in the fingers and toes

 Most types of pain related to chemotherapy get better or go away between individual treatments.
 However, nerve damage often gets worse with each dose.
 Sometimes the drug causing the nerve damage has to be stopped.
 It can take months or years for nerve damage from chemotherapy to improve or go away.
 In some people, it may cause permanent damage.